Reykjanes Unesco Global Geopark

 Reykjanes Geopark has listed 55 sites as Geosites.
 Those sites have a significant role in the Geopark and are connected to the story of the Mid Atlantic ridge and the affects of the tectonic plates.

-Geosite is an interesting site because of geological, geographical or cultural history of the geopark region.
-It plays a significant role in interpretation of the Reykjanes Geopark and what it stands for.
+The Reykjanes Geopark has 55 areas listed as geosites.
+A geosite is an interesting site because of the geological, geographical or cultural history of the region.
+It plays a significant role in the interpretation of the Reykjanes Geopark and what it stands for.

-Here below are all the 55 geosites within the Reykjanes Geopark.
-For more nature highlights in the area press here.
+Below you will find information about the 55 geosites.
+For even more nature highlights in the area click here.

 When it comes to art and culture, there is plenty to choose from.

 From „happenings“ to more classic art exhibitions, anything can be found in most parts of the country and in the most unlikely places.
 Concerts are held at larger concert halls or even in the performers’ living room.

 The Reykjanes peninsula has a rich music tradition and colourful culture and there are few reasons that have shaped the culture trough out the centuries.
 One of the main reasons is the landscape on the Reykjanes peninsula, it has shaped the infrastructure and the culture of the area at the same time.
 People have been living on the peninsula since the settlement.
 It was difficult to cross because of rough lava fields until the roads were built around hundred years ago.
 At the same time nature has provided the area with good harbour conditions, hens the rich fishing tradition and people from all over Iceland came to the peninsula to work with the fish.
 In addition to that, the American navy base was located on the peninsula in the last decade, bringing to the area the international airport, foreign television stations and radio.
 Keflavík was called the Liverpool of Iceland as most of Iceland's best bands were originated from the peninsula.

 Whether our guest's interest lies in the history, arts, handicraft, music, geology or food, they will find something of their interest in the area.

 Reykjanes peninsula is the perfect place for educational experience.